aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to EXCEL in Android via Java or Online App" h2="Export POWERPOINT file to EXCEL in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert POWERPOINT file to EXCEL in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+<h2>Why to Convert</h2>

+Converting a PowerPoint file to Excel can be a useful way to make data more accessible and easier to analyze.
+Excel is a powerful spreadsheet program that allows users to create and manipulate data in a variety of ways.
+By converting a PowerPoint file to Excel, users can take advantage of the powerful features of Excel to analyze and manipulate the data in the PowerPoint file.

+<h2>How Aspose.Total Helps for PowerPoint to Excel Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PowerPoint files to Excel.
+The process is simple and straightforward, and can be completed in two steps.
+First, the PowerPoint file is exported to HTML using Aspose.Slides for Android via Java.
+Then, Aspose.Cells for Android via Java is used to convert the HTML to Excel.
+This two-step process makes it easy to convert PowerPoint files to Excel, allowing users to take advantage of the powerful features of Excel to analyze and manipulate the data in the PowerPoint file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}